 - Encourage your teen to get involved in after-school clubs or extracurricular activities they are interested in.
 Just be careful not to force them to do any activities they aren’t interested in as this might make them disinterested in getting involved with things they do care about.
 You can start the conversation by talking with your teen about the upcoming teen wellness conference.

 - Let your teen know that you’re there for advice about social situations.
-Helping them to build social skills early is the first step in helping them becoming a confident adult who can lead and fight for what they’re passionate for.
+Helping them to build social skills early is the first step in helping them become a confident adult who can lead and fight for what they’re passionate about.
 It will also provide them with a foundation to positively influence and support their peers.

 - Set a good example by sharing stories of your own past and present accomplishments.
 Nailed a presentation at work?
 Involve your teen in the conversation when sharing your successes with your family and make it a teachable moment.

-For more information about the 2017 Teen Wellness Conference and the inspiring group of teens who are helping to make it a reality, check out TeenzTalk.org.
+For more information about the 2017 Teen Wellness Conference and the inspiring group of teens who helped to make it a reality, check out TeenzTalk.org.
 Have any tips of your own for empowering teens to exert positive peer influence?
 Feel free to share them in the comments below.